Best Personality Types for Investment Analyst

 How many personality types match Investment Analyst?

-10 types across 7 frameworks (MBTI, Big Five, Emotional Intelligence (EQ), Values Assessment, Enneagram, DISC, Conflict Styles (Thomas-Kilmann)) have Investment Analyst listed among their top career matches in the Result Library.
+14 types across 11 frameworks (MBTI, Big Five, Emotional Intelligence (EQ), Values Assessment, Enneagram, DISC, FIRO-B Work Relationships, Chakra Assessment, Executive Function, Chinese Zodiac, Conflict Styles (Thomas-Kilmann)) have Investment Analyst listed among their top career matches in the Result Library.

 Can I work as a Investment Analyst if my type isn't listed?